verabyte-dev/FriendFace/README.md

 # FriendFace

-Project created during #100DaysOfSwiftUI tutorial for day 61.
-This project is for SwiftUI and utilizes Core Data.
-JSON data is obtained by URLSession, decoded and then imported into Core Data for persistence.
+Day 61 of #100DaysOfSwiftUI challenge to create a Core Data app using SwiftUI.

+FriendFace obtains JSON data using URLSession, decodes the data using JSONDecoder and then imports the data into Core Data for persistence.
+Unlike many other Core Data examples, this app shows how to import one-to-many relationship data.